jayhan94/kilocode-rules/rules-architect/plan.md

 d. `accurate`: Every aspect should be in sync with each other and individual components should be correct and the interfaces should be correct.
 ---

-After every Plan/Architect task ALWAYS do 2 things:
+After every Plan/Architect task ALWAYS document and update the plan in `.kilocode/rules/memory-bank/` (architecture, PRDs, technical docs, active context, plans and tasks).
-a.
-Document the plan into existing documentation and update files in `docs/` : i. `docs/architecture.md`, ii. `docs/product_requirement_docs.md`, iii. `docs/technical.md`
-b.
-Document the plans and related task planning & context in `tasks/`: i. `tasks/active_context.md`, ii. `tasks/tasks_plan.md`